Report Launch Seminar: The Plural Regulation of Work: A Pilot Study of Restaurant Workers in Yogyakarta, Indonesia

 Professor John Howe

-Professor John Howe is CoDirector of the Centre for Employment and Labour Relations Law at Melbourne Law School.
-His research interests include labour law, regulatory theory, and corporate accountability, and he teaches in the areas of corporations law, corporate social responsibility and labour law.
-John has written extensively on the nature of various mechanisms of labour regulation, and the intersection between statebased regulation and corporate governance.
-He is presently engaged in research concerning regulatory enforcement of minimum employment standards in Australia and the AsiaPacific region.
+Professor John Howe is Director of the University of Melbourne School of Government and was previously CoDirector of the Centre for Employment and Labour Relations Law at the Law School.
+John's research interests include labour market policy and regulation, regulatory theory, and corporate accountability.
+He has written extensively on the role of the state in regulating employment and labour markets, and on the intersection between statebased regulation and corporate governance.
+John is presently engaged in research concerning regulatory enforcement of minimum employment standards in Australia and the AsiaPacific region.
 He is also researching how large business organisations engage in selfregulation of labour practices through internal policy and rulemaking processes, and the interaction between these policies and employment laws.
+John is Chair of the Steering Committee of the Labour Law Research Network, and is a member of the Organising Committee of the Regulating for Decent Work Network.
+He is an Editor of the Australian Journal of Labour Law.
+John is also a member of the Centre for Corporate Law and Securities Regulation.
+Prior to commencing an academic career, John worked in private legal practice, and also as a researcher for public policy and advocacy organisations in Washington DC.
+John was Secretary of the Australian Labour Law Association between 2005 and 2009.
+He was Deputy Dean of the Law School from 20132016.

 Dr Petra Mahy, Monash University